 No Adjustments Are Needed for Multiple ComparisonsRothman, Kenneth J.Epidemiology: January 1990 ORIGINAL ARTICLES: PDF Only Abstract Adjustments for making multiple comparisons in large bodies of data are recommended to avoid rejecting the null hypothesis too readily.
 Unfortunately, reducing the type I error for null associations increases the type II error for those associations that are not null.
 The theoretical basis for advocating a routine adjustment for multiple comparisons is the “universal null hypothesis” that “chance” serves as the first-order explanation for observed phenomena.
 This hypothesis undermines the basic premises of empirical research, which holds that nature hollows regular laws that may he studied through observations.
 A policy of not making adjustments for multiple comparisons is preferable because it will lead to fewer errors of interpretation when the data under evaluation are not random numbers but actual observations on nature.
-Furthermore, scientists should not he so reluctant to explore leads that may turn out to he wrong that they penalize themselves by missing possibly important findings.
+Furthermore, scientists should not he so reluctant to explore leads that may turn out to he wrong that they penalize themselves by missing possibly important findings. © Lippincott-Raven Publishers.